 The cancellation was ratified by GSU's Joint Executive Council (board of directors) at their 2020 annual meeting on April 3.
-In addition, the JEC approved a motion suspending all in-person meetings until deemed permissible under public health directives.
+In addition, the JEC approved a motion suspending all inperson meetings until deemed permissible under public health directives.

-In response to the policy convention cancellation the JEC also approved motions extending the terms of office of GSU's president, vice presidents and general secretary until a re-scheduled policy convention is held in March 2021.
+In response to the policy convention cancellation, the JEC also approved motions extending the terms of office of GSU's president, vice presidents, general secretary and members of the Defense Fund Board of Directors until a rescheduled policy convention is held in March 2021.
+A vacancy on the Board of Directors was filled this summer by the election of Barb Healey (Local 14 - Edenwold).